aarora80/aarora80.github.io/README.md

 *Luminosity Lab - Zoom/Apple*
 Collaborating with Zoom and Apple to implement a virtual learning space using Apple products.
 Work closely with the UI/UX design team to enhance the user interface of the VR space.
 Assist in Quality Assurance Testing by documenting bugs and usability issues.

+Here is the formatted version:

+---

-## FullStack/Machine Learning Projects 🎒
+## FullStack/Machine Learning Projects 🎒📊

 **Predictive Maintenance API**
 This application provides a RESTful API for predictive maintenance using machine learning.
 It allows users to submit new data for prediction and receive the results.
 The application uses a self-trained machine learning model to predict the remaining useful life (RUL) or other maintenance-related metrics.
 [GitHub Repository](https://github.com/aarora80/predictMaintainence.git)

 **ICM Recommender**
 A machine learning-based system that recommends music tracks based on the emotional state of the user.
-Analyzes audio features of songs to categorize them into emotional categories.
+It analyzes audio features of songs to categorize them into emotional categories.
 [GitHub Repository](https://github.com/aarora80/ICMReccomender.git)

 **SpotifyCompatibility**
-An application that uses Spotify's API to authenticate two users and retrieve their music data, analyzing and comparing musical preferences to determine compatibility.
+An application that uses Spotify's API to authenticate two users and retrieve their music data.
+It analyzes and compares musical preferences to determine compatibility.
 [GitHub Repository](https://github.com/aarora80/SpotifyCompatibility.git)

 **Distributed Hash Table (DHT) and Hot Potato Query Processing Protocol Project**